Ananthk96/Business_Dashboard-AdventureWorks/Description.md

 # Sales and Revenue Dashboard - Power BI Project

 This repository contains a comprehensive Power BI dashboard designed to analyze sales performance, revenue, customer insights, and geographical distribution.
+It uses the "AdventureWorks" dataset, which is a sample database provided by Microsoft, representing a fictional company called "Adventure Works Cycles" which manufactures and sells bicycles and related products.
 The dashboard includes four pages:

 1. **Sales and Revenue Overview**: Visualizes key metrics such as total revenue, profit, orders, and return rates, along with monthly trends and top products.
 2. **Customer Insights**: Provides detailed analysis of customer demographics, income levels, occupations, and top customers by revenue.